Hi-Angel/notes-backup/zfs.md

 # ZFS internals

+Details can be found at "ZFS ondisk format" document.

+All writes are done in "transaction groups".
+Each group has a number that is referred to in other structs.

+* `vdev label` is contained within first `256KB` of each physical vdev.
+It has various information about the current vdev, other vdevs that are in the pool, etc. A vdev has 4 copies of the label.
+* `uberblock array` is contained inside the label *(after various other information)*.
+It contains an info necessary to access the pool content.
+    Only one `uberblock` may be active, and it's never updated.
+Instead write is done into another `uberblock` in the array, and then transaction group number and timestamp are incremented to make it the active one.

 Each vdev is broken to "partitions" called `metaslabs`.
 Usually there's roughly 200 of them.

 Each metaslab has `spacemap`.